White Sox vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Dominic Smith and the Washington Nationals will square off against the Chicago White Sox and Andrew Vaughn on Tuesday at 7:05 PM ET, at Nationals Park.
+Lane Thomas and the Washington Nationals will play Luis Robert and the Chicago White Sox on Wednesday at Nationals Park, at 1:05 PM ET.

-The favored Nationals have -115 moneyline odds against the underdog White Sox, who are listed at -105.
-A 9.5-run total is set for the contest.
+The Nationals are favored in this one, at -125, while the underdog White Sox have +105 odds to win.
+The over/under is 9 runs for this matchup (with -120 odds to go over and +100 odds to go under).

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.